Silas Weir Mitchell (physician): Career

 His medical texts include Injuries of Nerves and Their Consequences (1872) and Fat and Blood (1877).
 Mitchell's disease (erythromelalgia) is named after him.
 He also coined the term phantom limb during his study of an amputee.
 Mitchell discovered and treated causalgia (today known as CRPS/RSD), a condition most often encountered by hand surgeons.
 Mitchell is considered the father of medical neurology and a pioneer of "evidence-based" or "scientific" medicine.
+He was a founding member of the American Anthropometric Society whose purpose was to collect the brains of eminent scientists to further brain science.
 He was also a psychiatrist, toxicologist, author, poet, and celebrity in Europe as well as America.
 His contemporaries considered him a genius no less than Benjamin Franklin.

 In 1866, he published a short story in the Atlantic Monthly resting upon both somatic and psychological insights entitled "The Case of George Dedlow".
 From that point onward, Mitchell divided his attention between scientific and literary pursuits.
 In the former field, he produced monographs on rattlesnake venom, intellectual hygiene, injuries to the nerves, neurasthenia, nervous diseases of women, the effects of gunshot wounds upon the nervous system, and relations between nurse, physician, and patient; in the latter, he wrote juvenile stories, several volumes of respectable verse (The Hill of Stones and Other Poems was published in 1883 by Houghton, Mifflin and Co.), and prose fiction of varying merit, which earned him a leading place among American authors at the close of the 19th century.
 His historical novels in particular, notably Hugh Wynne (1897), The Adventures of François (1898), The Youth of Washington (1904), and The Red City (1909), are among the best of their genre.

-He died on January 4, 1914, in Philadelphia and is interred at The Woodlands Cemetery.
+He would become a professor at University of Pennsylvania.
+In addition to that, Mitchell was president of the College of Physicians of Philadelphia.
+He would mentor Hideyo Noguchi, helping him get his start in Philadelphia, and co-author papers together on snake venom and toxicity for the University of Pennsylvania's medical journal.

 Prominent patients

+Although Silas Weir Mitchell was considered the most prominent doctor of the time, his female patients often suffered under his care.
+There was even a death due to his treatment that was not revealed to the public.

 He was Charlotte Perkins Gilman's doctor and his use of a rest cure on her provided the idea for "The Yellow Wallpaper", a short story in which the narrator is driven insane by this treatment.

 His treatment was also used on Virginia Woolf, who wrote a savage satire of it in her novel Mrs. Dalloway (1925): "you invoke proportion; order rest in bed; rest in solitude; silence and rest; rest without friends, without books, without messages; six months rest; until a man who went in weighing seven stone six comes out weighing twelve".